Gitspathe/SE/Demos/README.md

-# DeeZEngine-Demos
+# SEDemos
-Contains testing code and demos for DeeZEngine.
+Contains testing code and demos for SE.